The Sun Has Got His Hat On

 "The Sun Has Got His Hat On" is a song by Noel Gay and Ralph Butler.
-It is known for its appearance in the 1985 version of the musical Me and My Girl, and was originally recorded in 1932 by two popular UK dance bands – Ambrose and his Orchestra, with vocals by Sam Browne, and by the Henry Hall BBC Dance Orchestra with vocals by Val Rosing.
+It was originally recorded in 1932 by two popular UK dance bands – Ambrose and his Orchestra, with vocals by Sam Browne, and by the Henry Hall BBC Dance Orchestra with vocals by Val Rosing.
+It later gained popular recognition after its appearance in the 1985 version of the musical Me and My Girl.